Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Introduction

-The realization of the minimal Kitaev chain and PMMs suffered from difficulties associated with both controlling the inhomogeneous magnetic field and with reaching sufficiently large CAR and ECT amplitudes, which ultimately determine the gap to excited states.
+The realization of the minimal Kitaev chain and PMMs suffered from difficulties associated with both controlling the inhomogeneous magnetic field and with reaching sufficiently large crossed Andreev reflection and elastic cotunneling amplitudes, which ultimately determine the gap to excited states.
 Both these problems were solved by an elegant proposal to couple the QDs via an ABS in the superconducting region~\cite{PhysRevLett.129.267701}.
-This can lead to much stronger CAR and ECT and furthermore allows tuning their ratio by controlling the energy of the ABS because of an interference effect.
+This can lead to much stronger crossed Andreev reflection and elastic cotunneling and furthermore allows tuning their ratio by controlling the energy of the ABS because of an interference effect.
 Furthermore, it was shown in Ref.~\cite{tsintzis_creating_2022} that high-quality PMMs also survive in the regime of large QD-ABS couplings, realistic Zeeman fields, and strong Coulomb interactions.
 The recent experimental breakthrough reported in Ref.~\cite{Dvir2023} (see also Refs.~\cite{Wang2022, Wang2022a, Bordin2022, Bordin2023}) showed transport spectroscopy data that are fully consistent with PMMs.
 However, coupling the QDs via an ABS might not be possible in all material platforms, restricts the maximum possible gap to excited states and is associated with difficulties and extensive tuning, in particular when going to longer QD chains or when coupling several PMM systems to, for example, study nonabelian physics.

 In this work, we investigate a different way to engineer a Kitaev chain which entirely eliminates the need to couple the QDs via a superconductor.
 Instead, each QD only has local coupling to a superconductor, while the different QDs are directly tunnel coupled to each other.
 An effective nonlocal pairing amplitude, needed to simulate the Kitaev chain, appears due to higher order tunneling where local Andreev reflection is followed by tunneling between the QDs.
 This geometry was originally introduced in Ref.~\cite{fulga_adaptive_2013}, which we extend by including the effects of intra- and inter-QD Coulomb interactions and, importantly, show that if the two superconductors are connected in a loop, the superconducting phase difference controls the amplitude of the effective nonlocal superconducting pairing.
 This allows us to reach the sweet spot where PMMs appear already for two QDs, which is our focus.